alexapostolu/night/TIMELINE.md

 ## Version 1 Beta

-Let's do what I always wanted to do since I started programming - making a language!

 ### v1.0-beta

 The first version of Night! (the code is so bad plz don't look at it)